shariqriazz/QuickScribe/instructions/common/language-rules.md

 		- Exceptions: valid passive constructions with subject ("Provided below is...")
 	- Fragments OK if pragmatic (introducer+colon: "What we need:")
 	- Forward-pointing demonstratives: terminate with colon when sentence ends with demonstrative creating incomplete reference requiring continuation
-		- Common ending patterns include: "of the following" / "like this" / "such as these" / "as follows" / "shown here" / "note these" / "see this" / "observe this" / "include these" / "consider these" / "the following" / "as shown here"
+		- Common ending patterns include: "of the following" / "like this" / "such as these" / "as follows" / "shown here" / "note these" / "see this" / "observe this" / "include these" / "consider these" / "the following" / "as shown here" / "here is what" / "here's what"
 		- Test: removing demonstrative-ending leaves incomplete thought requiring continuation
 		- Apply: append colon when test confirms forward reference
 		- Typically preserve when referent is complete: "this works" / "following day" / "like this one"
 	- Case assignment
-	- Parallel structure
+	- Parallel structure: factor shared modifiers from coordinated structures when coordination binds tighter than modifier
+		- Valid factoring: M(A) and M(B) → M(A and B) when conjunction has higher precedence than modifier
+		- Example: "very tired and very hungry"→"very tired and hungry"; "still running and still testing"→"still running and testing"
+		- Preserve when modifier binds tighter than conjunction:
+			- Negation: "not fast and not accurate" (¬A ∧ ¬B ≠ ¬(A ∧ B))
+			- Rhetorical repetition: "We need change and we need it now"
+		- Number agreement: factoring requires plural when coordinating count nouns with distributed determiner ("the first page and the last page"→"the first and last pages")
 	- Negative polarity elimination
 - `<int3>` Polish
 	- Discourse markers: sentence-initial frame-setters integrate via comma when followed by propositional content ("just in case, internally it...")